-Aaron Roberge (Co-Creator; Performer) is an actor and puppeteer based out of Philadelphia.
+Aaron is an actor, puppeteer, and The Dragon and the Wanderer’s set designer.
 A graduate of the Bloomsburg University Theatre Department, Aaron lives and works with his wife Leah Holleran.
 He has most recently been seen in Artemesia as Oracio Gentileschi at South Camden Theatre Company, and A Christmas Carol as Jacob Marley (and various) at Walnut Street Theatre.
+His teaching credits include acting, improvisation, and puppetry, as well as substitute teaching pre-K through middle school in the Philadelphia school district.
 He enjoyed his belated honeymoon backpacking around Europe in 2019, and looks forward to touring The Dragon and The Wanderer in the U.S.

 Other Artists We Would Like to Thank: